tresoldi/dafsa/DESIGN.md

 `dict[StateKey, int]`, where `StateKey` is `(is_final, final_weight_key, symbol₀, target₀,
 weight₀_key, …)`.
 Children are registered before their parents, so the key is well defined and equivalence testing is a single dict lookup on a hash of the state's out-degree — replacing 1.0's linear scan and its restart loop.

-Expected effect on the 0.5 changelog benchmark: the 99k-sequence corpus goes from minutes to roughly a second.
+One departure from the classic formulation, which is what lets the builder stay append-only.
+The textbook version wires a parent to its child immediately and *rewires* that edge when the child turns out to be equivalent to a registered state.
+Here the parent's edge is instead deferred until the child is popped from the unchecked chain — at which point the child's own edges are all present and its canonical representative is known — so each edge is added exactly once and nothing is ever rewired.
+The builder therefore needs no operation for mutating an existing transition, and a state that lost to a canonical representative is simply never
+referenced: `freeze()` prunes it as unreachable, using machinery that already had to exist.

 ### 6.3 Counting, ranking, and enumeration